ironest/battleship/README.md

 The app's purpose is to entertain a single user player who competes against the CPU, with the objective of winning the game.

-### Development plan ###
+### <u>Development plan</u> ###

 #### Brainstorming ####

-The main requirement of the project was to build an app for the command line, which is usually an unfriendly environment for the average user.
-Due to this, my brainstorming process was heavily affected by the urge of making something fun and enjoyable for anyone.
-With that in mind, I decided to go for a small game.
+The main requirement of the project is to build an app for the command line, which is usually an unfriendly environment for the average user.
+Due to this, my brainstorming process was heavily affected by the urge of making something fun and enjoyable for "average user".
+With that in mind, I decided to go for a simple game.
 Usually, a game is more enjoyable when there's graphic, animations, colors and mouse-inputs but, once again, the "command line" requirement brings in some strong constraints.
-That meant that the game had to leverage more the art of "patience" and "strategy" rather than visual effects.
+That means the game has to leverage more the art of "patience" and "strategy" rather than visual effects.

-This is when I decided to create the old game "BattheShip":
+This is why I decided to recreate the old BattheShip game:
  * it doesn't need animation
  * it doesn't need graphic
  * it doesn't necessarily require input from a mouse

-I proposed my idea to my tech leader, Gareth, who luckily accepted.
+I proposed my idea to my tech leader, Gareth, who luckily approved it.
-The early stage of my plan was spent on Trello, a web-based task management app that gives a visual overview of what needs to be done and who is working on it.
-Mostly, it looks like a whiteboard filled with post-it notes.
-Obviously, I started with an empty board and, from there, I started filling in tasks and ideas.
+The early stage of my plan was spent on Trello, a web-based task management app that gives a visual overview of what needs to be done and who works on what.
+Generically speaking, Trello looks like a whiteboard filled with post-it notes.
+Obviously, I started with an empty board and, from there, I started filling in my own tasks and ideas.

 #### Plan priority ####

-I decided to break down the project into several smaller tasks, in order to make it easier to focus on one challenge at a time, without being distracted by the overall solution.
+I decided to break down the project into several smaller tasks, so that it would be easier to focus on one challenge at a time, without being distracted by the overall solution.
 In order of priority, below are are the blocks I planned:

 1. High level design of which elements are needed in the game
    * Player board
    * Computer board
    * List of ships
-      * Submarine (3x ◼)
+      * Submarine (represented by ◼)
-      * Destroyer (3x ◼◼)
+      * Destroyer (represented by ◼◼)
-      * Cruiser (2x ◼◼◼)
+      * Cruiser (represented by ◼◼◼)
-      * Aircraft Carrier (1x ◼◼◼◼)
+      * Aircraft Carrier (represented by ◼◼◼◼)
    * Turn counter
    * Turn alternation
    * Victory condition